 Yet there is no one-size-fits-all reason for people to leave the military.
 The details could butt up against other protected information, such as health, disability, and criminal activity.
 So as with the others, the question should only be asked as it directly pertains to the nature of the new job.

 Dave Ramsay is a pretty famous dude in the personal finance space.
 His advice is often good.
 He has helped a lot of people.
 (Do you sense a common conjunction that isn’t the word “and” approaching?
 Because you’re right!)

 Federal law allows potential employers to collect modified credit reports, though ten states have outlawed the practice.
 It’s terribly invasive, old-fashioned, and potentially discriminatory.
-Unless you are applying for a job handling large sums of money, I would consider any interest in your personal finances disqualifyingly bizarre.
+Unless you are applying for a job handling large sums of money or state secrets, I would consider any interest in your personal finances disqualifyingly bizarre.

 Bonus: Fishy or phishy?

 In the example I mentioned at the top of the article, I stopped cold when the interviewer asked me for part of my social security number.